Vickytc/pacman/README.md

 In the Pac-Man food problem, the agent (Pac-Man) starts at a specific location in a maze and must find a path to eat all the food.
 The difficulty of the problem lies in navigating the maze structure, avoiding dead ends, and ensuring that all food particles are eaten in the shortest possible time.
 This can be formalized as a search problem whose goal state is that no food particles remain.

 To solve the food problem efficiently, we need to design a heuristic function (for the given A*) that guides the search algorithm effectively towards the goal state.
 This heuristic function should estimate the cost from the current state to the goal state and help prioritize which paths the agent should explore first.
-A good heuristic must be both admissible and as close as possible to the optimal heuristic function as possible.
+A good heuristic must be both admissible and as close to the optimal heuristic function as possible.

 >[!TIP]